libp2p/specs/relay/DCUtR.md

         random intervals between 10 and 200 ms.
       - This will result in a QUIC connection where `A` is the client and `B` is the server.
-6. On successful establishment of a single connection does `A` cancel all outstanding connection attempts.
+6. Once a single connection has been established, `A` SHOULD cancel all outstanding connection attempts.
 The peers should migrate to the established connection by prioritizing over the existing relay connection.
 All new streams should be opened in the direct connection, while the relay connection should be closed after a grace period.
-Existing undefinite duration streams will have to be recreated in the new connection once the relay connection is closed.
+Existing long-lived streams will have to be recreated in the new connection once the relay connection is closed.